Shivampurbia/DummyAuthWithUIAndAPI/README.md

    - Handle errors gracefully, providing meaningful messages to users.
    - Clear error states on subsequent user interactions.

+8. **SVG Support:** Incorporate SVG (Scalable Vector Graphics) for high-quality and scalable visual elements.
+Enhance the app's aesthetics with crisp SVG icons and illustrations.

+9. **Custom Fonts:** Implement custom fonts to elevate the typography and overall visual experience.
+Configure and load custom fonts for a unique and consistent branding identity.

 **Technologies:**
 - React Native
 - Redux for State Management